Pointers

 };

-Looks simple enough: A buffer containing two 32-bit numbers is created and a
+Looks simple enough: A buffer containing two 32-bit numbers is created and

-garbage collect the STATIC_BUFFER
+collect the STATIC_BUFFER

-after the STATIC_BUFFER_PTR
+after the register_buffer

-memory will get reused and call_pointer_with_u32x2
+get reused and call_pointer_with_u32x2

-will find random data
+will find random data behind the second

-behind the second pointer it has been given.
+pointer it has been given.

 A possible fix might be to export